-For example, if we had 100 people in each reference panel group, we would take 5 from each and run the algorithm on them using the remaining 4,085 individuals as the reference group.
-Then a different 5 would be taken from each group and the process repeated.
+We evaluate our process by running 20-fold cross-validation experiments using these single-origin individuals from our reference panel.
+For example, if we had 100 people in each reference panel group, we would take 5 from each of the 60 groups and run the algorithm on these 300 samples using the remaining 5,700 individuals as the reference group.
+Then a different 5 would be taken from each group and the process repeated 20 times so that every individual in the reference panel is tested.